I mostly write about culture. And myself. To wit:

 “You know when you’re attracted to someone?” he asks.
 “It’s because they’re interesting, they’re confident, they’re filled with weird flaws.
 It’s not that they’re perfect.”

-I co-write an organic gardening advice column with my dad for Modern Farmer.
-An excerpt:
+I co-wrote an organic gardening advice column with my dad for Modern Farmer.

 MANJULA: Soil is like that guy you dated in college: you can’t change him.
 You can’t alter your soil’s texture, but you can amend the soil’s components over time to make it more conducive to plant growth.
 It’s like therapy, but for dirt.